WoltLab/docs.woltlab.com/docs/tutorial/series/part_2.md

 ## `eventListener.xml`

-There are two event listeners, `birthdaySortFieldAdminPersonList` and `birthdaySortFieldPersonList`, that make `birthday` a valid sort field in the ACP and the front end, respectively, and the rest takes care of setting the birthday.
+There are two event listeners that make `birthday` a valid sort field in the ACP and the front end, respectively, and the third event listener takes care of setting the birthday.
-The event listener `birthdayPersonAddFormInherited` takes care of the events that are relevant for both adding and editing people, thus it listens to the `PersonAddForm` class but has `inherit` set to `1` so that it also listens to the events of the `PersonEditForm` class.
-In contrast, reading the existing birthday from a person is only relevant for editing so that the event listener `birthdayPersonEditForm` only listens to that class.

 ```xml
 --8<-- "tutorial/tutorial-series/part-2/eventListener.xml"